Censorship in the Republic of China (1912–1949): Background

 In 1646, drawing from the Great Ming Code and incorporating elements of former Jin and Manchu legal traditions, the Qing dynasty promulgated the Great Qing Legal Code, which included the "Clause on Heretical Texts and Seditious Speech."
 This clause provided a broad and ambiguous framework that allowed the Qing court to suppress texts or speech deemed offensive or taboo.
 Under this vague provision, any writings or statements perceived as violating imperial sensitivities could be regulated and punished according to established traditional practices.

+The Qing emperors banned the characters for expressing ethnic slurs against the Manchus and other non-Han ethnic groups.

 In late imperial China, newspapers catered primarily to literate elites deeply influenced by Confucian culture, which emphasised tradition, rejected foreign ideas, and undervalued economics.
+These cultural elites dominated Chinese discourses about censorship, and they heavily disfavored entertainment culture such as theatrical performance and traditional storytelling.
+Academic Zhang Tianxing writes that these elites saw no contradiction between promoting culture they deemed more enlightened and censoring culture which they deemed unreformed.

 Around 1890, public understanding of newspapers remained limited.
 By 1894, although Shen Bao had gained widespread readership, late Qing literati still did not show genuine respect for the press.
 It was only after Wang Kangnian and Liang Qichao co-founded Shiwu Bao (The Chinese Progress) in 1896, receiving praise from prominent figures like Zhang Zhidong, that newspapers began to attract the attention of intellectuals.

 Between the founding of Shiwu Bao in 1896 and the Wuxu Coup in September 1898, over 70 newspapers were established across China, marking the first major boom in modern Chinese journalism.
 Initially, the Qing government responded by banning publications.
 On August 9, 1898, Kang Youwei petitioned the Guangxu Emperor to legislate newspaper regulations based on foreign legal systems.
 During the Hundred Days' Reform, the emperor issued more than 180 edicts, recognising the legitimacy of both private and official newspapers and permitting public petitions through the press.
 This briefly allowed some degree of press freedom, but these reforms were repealed after the reform movement failed.

+Censorship of theatrical performances became increasingly systematic after 1900, as that form of censorship was enforced by newly-developing professionalized police forces in urban areas.

 After the Qing government announced its plan for constitutional reform, between 1906 and 1911 it enacted five specific laws regulating newspaper publishing.
 The 1908 constitution formally institutionalised press control.
 On 14 March 1908, the government promulgated strict press regulations modelled on contemporary laws in Japan, Germany, and British Hong Kong in the Great Qing Press Law.
 The law imposed stringent controls, including prohibiting newspapers from reporting on ongoing legal cases before verdicts were announced or from covering trials closed to the public.